 The Silicon Flatirons Center for Law, Technology, and Entrepreneurship began a new student series on Diversity in Technology Law and Policy.
 Each panel will focus on the quest for and inherent challenges to diversity and inclusion in the tech law and policy space, addressing common issues faced by a particular underrepresented community.
 Topics include race, economic privilege, and accessibility.

 In September 2020, Colorado Law launched the Race and the Law lecture series, an interactive virtual series focused on the relationship between race and the law, with the objective of generating thinking about the barriers to and possibilities of the law serving as a vehicle of racial justice.
 Sessions are open to law school students, faculty, staff, alumni, and the broader community.
 Each session includes time for small-group discussions to spark ideas for action.
-The series will run through 2021, and will address such topics as racism’s continued presence in in federal law and judicial decision-making, tackling racial bias in the midst of a global pandemic, race and the Constitution, and more.
+The series will run through 2021, and will address such topics as racism’s continued presence in federal law and judicial decision-making, tackling racial bias in the midst of a global pandemic, race and the Constitution, and more.

 4. Adopt symbols of inclusion and commitment to anti-racism